maliput/maliput_infrastructure/README.md

 ## Usage instructions

-In the following, it is assumed that you want to create a workspace for working on Maliput and Malidrive.
+In the following, it is assumed that you want to create a workspace containing all of DSIM's (Driving Simulation's) repositories, but with a focus on Maliput and Malidrive development.
 As such, it suggests the creation of a workspace in a `maliput_ws` directory and pulling sources from the [`dsim.repos`](dsim.repos) file.
 You should choose a name that is appropriate for your intended purpose.

 ### Create a workspace